Mobile app wireframing: A step-by-step guide

 Depending on the size of your app idea, there might be several user journeys you want to map out in your initial wireframe to really give an idea of what you are trying to achieve and why.
 Before you even begin to actually design or draw any screens or elements, try writing out your user flows in list format or as a flow chart so you can get a clear picture of what pages and elements you are going to need before you've even begun the design process.

-2. Decide what screens/pages you need in your wireframe
+2. Decide what screens/pages you need in your mobile app wireframe

 Once you have your list of user flows, you can then start thinking about what screens you need to include in your early-stage wireframe design.
 For example, you might be designing a food delivery app that takes the user from order to basket.
 This particular user journey will have a limited number of conversional screens however, these will likely be supplemented by more foundational screens such as a homepage or a search screen.

-3. Map out you screens in an intuitive order
+3. Map out your mobile wireframes in an intuitive order

 The next step is to sketch out your screens in an intuitive order.
 This might again depend on what user flow you are trying to demonstrate, with most being fairly linear.
 If you are demonstrating a user journey that is cyclical or many user journeys that flow in different directions, then you might want to center your homepage screen with the various user journeys mapped out around it.